apache/spark/docs/sql-programming-guide.md

           true
         </td>
         <td>
-          Enables vectorized orc decoding in 'native' implementation.
-If 'false', a new non-vectorized ORC reader is used in 'native' implementation.
+          Enables vectorized orc decoding in `native` implementation.
+If `false`, a new non-vectorized ORC reader is used in `native` implementation.
+For `hive` implementation, this is ignored.
         </td>
       </tr>
       <tr>